Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-ads.md

 description: Amplitude Data's Google Ads integration lets you import your Google Ad spend, click and impression data with just a few clicks.
 ---

-Amplitude Data's Google Ads integration lets you import your Google Ad spend, click and impression data with just a few clicks.
+Amplitude Data's Google Ads integration lets you import your Google Ad spend, click, and impression data in just a few steps.

 --8<-- "includes/closed-beta.md"